winkywong1/miniAdventureGame/README.md

     (pass by reference instead of pass by value)

 4. Requirement 3: File input/output
+- output the result of the game (player's name, success/failure, CP left) to a file "result.txt"

 5. Program code with multiple files
-- all the functions are seperated in different files and combined in Makefile
+- all the functions are seperated in different files by categories and combined in Makefile